-Healthcare professionals and health service organisations working with Aboriginal and Torres Strait Islander communities are encouraged to discuss and share these resources with their patients, carers and colleagues.
+Healthcare professionals and health service organisations working with Aboriginal and Torres Strait Islander communities are encouraged to discuss and share these resources with patients, their carers and with colleagues.

 Download the consumer fact sheet

-This fact sheet provides useful information for Aboriginal and Torres Strait Islander peoples on each step of a colonoscopy procedure.
-It discusses the referral process right through to after the procedure report.
+The fact sheet provides useful information on each step of a colonoscopy procedure.
+It discusses each stage from referral to discussion of the colonoscopy results.

 Watch the consumer video